-Based on an internal study of over 27,000 couples who got married last year, the average wedding videography cost is $1,800.
-This comes in lower than the average cost of wedding photography, but it's still a worthy expense if you want to relive your wedding day long after you say "I do."
-Last year, 37 percent of our survey respondents added a videographer to their lineup of pros.
+Based on The Knot 2022 Real Weddings Study, the average wedding videographer costs $2,100.
+This comes in lower than the average cost of a wedding photographer, but it's still a worthy expense if you want to relive your wedding day long after you say, "I do."
+In 2022, 39% of our survey respondents added a videographer to their lineup of wedding vendors.

-Our data indicates that wedding videography could be a generational trend.
-In 2019, Millenials were most likely to hire a pro to film their big day (40 percent, to be exact).
-Additionally, the location of your wedding might also be a deciding factor when it comes to hiring a videographer—over half of all couples who hosted an international destination wedding added one to their lineup of pros.
-With such a memorable (and scenic) day, it comes as no surprise that couples are willing to take the extra step to document it.
+Our data indicates hiring a wedding videographer could be a generational trend.
+In 2022, 41% of Millennials hired a pro to film their big day which is 14% higher than Generation X couples.
+Additionally, the location of your wedding might be a deciding factor when hiring a videographer—over half of all married couples who hosted an international destination wedding added one to their lineup of pros.
+With such a memorable and scenic day, it's no surprise that couples are willing to take the extra step to document it.

 Tools like The Knot Marketplace are essential for sourcing your vendors.
-While some photographers also offer videography services, certain pros specialize only in one area.
-You might be able to lower your wedding videography cost by finding a vendor who offers both services in a discounted package.
-Or, if you're in the market for a videographer with a specific shooting style, it may be worth it to find different pros to fit your vision.
+While some wedding photographers also offer videography services, certain pros specialize only in one area.
+You might be able to lower your wedding videography cost by finding a vendor who does both services in a discounted package.
+Or, if you're in the market for a videographer with a specific shooting style, like cinematic or documentary, it may be worth doing more research to find someone that fits your vision.

 It's important to have open communication with your pro regarding the type of video you want.
-Because there are so many video shooting styles, take the time to watch other wedding videos (and check out your vendor's highlight reel) to make a list of the moments you definitely want to have captured.
-Clips of your ceremony and reception are a must—but also consider behind-the-scenes shots you'll want to relive.
-Whether you want guest interviews or full wedding party speeches, work with your vendor to build a shot list that fits what you envision.
-Or, if you're not exactly sure what you want out of your wedding video, allow your pro to help guide the final product.
-(They are the experts, after all.)
-Since a wedding videographer is a valuable investment, you'll want to take the time to make sure the final product is exactly what you want.
+Because there are so many video shooting styles, take the time to watch couples' wedding films on social media (and check out your desired vendor's examples) to make a list of the important moments you want to have captured.
+Clips of your wedding ceremony and reception are a must—but also consider behind-the-scenes shots you'll want to relive, like getting ready with your VIPs, and other wedding-related events, like your rehearsal dinner.
+Whether you want the cake-cutting ceremony or full wedding party speeches filmed, work with your vendor to build a shot list that fits your needs.
+Or, if you're not sure what you want for your wedding video, allow your videographer to help guide the final product.
+(They are the experts with all the experience, after all.)
+Since a wedding videographer is a valuable investment, you'll want to take the time to make sure the final product is what you and your partner want.

-Keep in mind that the average wedding videographer cost is just that: an average.
-Prices will change based on your location, the length of time the pro will be working, and the kind of package you select.
-Though wedding videography prices aren't necessarily cheap, they are worth it if you want to capture the best moments from your big day.
-After all, you won't be able to see and hear everything, but your videographer will be there to make sure your wedding day is archived forever.
-If it fits in your budget, a wedding videographer is a great addition to your lineup of vendors—because after all, re-watching your nuptials will be priceless.
+Keep in mind that the average wedding videographer cost is just that, an average.
+Prices will change based on your location, the number of hours the pro (or pros, if there's a second shooter) will be working and the kind of wedding videography package you select.
+How much a wedding videographer costs isn't necessarily inexpensive, but many couples find hiring one is worth capturing the best moments of their special day.
+After all, you'll be busy enjoying the day and won't be able to see and hear everything, but your videographer will be there to ensure your wedding day is archived forever.
+If your wedding budget allows, a videographer is a great addition to your vendor list, which results in a beautiful wedding keepsake.